GadaLuBau1337/SonicPanel/README.md

 ---

-## ⚠ Disclaimer

-This project is created strictly for:

-- Educational purposes
-- Network research
-- Security testing in controlled environments

-The developer is **not responsible** for misuse or illegal activities.
-Always obtain proper authorization before testing any system.

----

-## 👤 Developer
+## 👤 DEVELOPER

-**(GadaLuBau)**
+**GadaLuBau**
 SONIC NETWORK

 ---

-## ⭐ Support
+## ⭐ SUPPORT

 If you like this project:

-- ⭐ Star the repository
+⭐ Star Repository
-- 🍴 Fork it
+🍴 Fork Project
-- 🛠 Improve it
+🛠 Improve and Contribute

+---

+## ⚠ DISCLAIMER

+This tool is intended only for:
+- Educational research
+- Cybersecurity learning
+- Authorized testing environments

+Unauthorized usage is prohibited.